 Alima Natural Definition: I really liked this one as well, but when I repurchased, I don’t know what happened, the formula was different and I really didn’t like it.
 Maybe it was just an off one, I’m not sure, but it deterred me from buying again.
 However, I like how this one went on and really separated my lashes and gave good length and volume too.
 It didn’t get clumpy or flaky at all and really lasted all day which I love.

 Lily Lolo Black Vegan Mascara: I have heard such good things about this mascara and was really excited to try it.
 However, after trying it for at least a month, I was not impressed at all!
 I was disappointed with this one, but it does have a lot of great reviews from others so perhaps I am in the minority?
 It is an award winning mascara.
 The only benefit is that it won’t flake or run at all, so you can be sure it will stay put all day.
-This is my new go-to mascara and I will definitely be repurchasing it in the future.
 At first, I did like this mascara, but after trying it for longer than a few weeks, I was not impressed.
 The texture got really thick and clumpy and it just did not apply very well to my lashes.

 Hynt Nocturne Mascara: Overall, I did really like this mascara.
 It did a great job at lengthening and building volume without getting clumpy.
 The finish is feathery and glam.
 However, I did find that it smudged a bit during the afternoon after putting it on in the morning.
 That could just be me, and perhaps I should suck it up and wear a setting/finishing powder, but I just don’t like powders very much.
 I would recommend this mascara and I would repurchase again in the future.